-NLG maintains one or more Data books for each student in which information on; skills introduced and mastered, teaching steps and procedures, and daily performance data are maintained.
+NLG maintains data for each student in which information on; skills introduced and mastered, teaching steps and procedures, and daily performance data are maintained.
 NLG maintains copies of clinic notes and periodic progress reports prepared for your child.
 NLG maintains the current IEP and copies of assessments performed.
-NLG also maintains all other information required by DESSE, including incident reports, medication logs, attendance records and other information.
+NLG also maintains all other information required by DESE, including incident reports, medication logs, attendance records and other information.